laurencelundblade/QCBOR/README.md

 the new decoding features layer on top of it.

 The first noticable addition are functions to get particular data types.
-These are an alternative to and built on top of GetNext that does the type checking and in some cases sophisticated type conversion.
+These are an alternative to and built on top of QCBORDecode_GetNext() that does the type checking and in some cases sophisticated type conversion.
 They track an error state internally so the caller doesn't need.
 They also handle the CBOR tagged data types thoroughly and